 Top Things to do When Preparing to Travel

 Make Sure Your Passport is in Order

-This one is SO obvious, but it’s also so easy to over look.
+If you are leaving the country this one is SO obvious, but it’s also so easy to over look.
 Always, ALWAYS, make sure your passport has at least 6 months left on it before its expiration date.
 A large amount of countries, including every country in the European Union, will turn you away if your passport expires in under 3 months.
 Many Asian countries require a minimum of 6 months.

 There is nothing worse than arriving at your destination only to be detained by a grumpy passport control officer who will be forced to unceremoniously ship you back home.
 Don’t let this happen to you!